 - In Babylon 5, after Lyta is released from prison, it is requested that the guards release her from her manacles.
 She simply shatters them immediately with her psychic powers, saying she only left them on "to make other people feel safe".
 Plus she "kind of liked them".

 - Buffy the Vampire Slayer did this when Faith and Angel (who was pretending to be bad) captured her, in order to find out the Mayor's plot.

-- Also adding to the Buffyverse example, when Faith became The Atoner in Angel, she willingly went to prison for her crimes.
+- When Faith became The Atoner, she willingly went to prison for her crimes.
 The moment Wesley informs her that Angel needs her help, however, she proceeds to break out with incredible ease, with Wesley in tow.

-- Earlier, in Angel season 3, Billy Blim willingly turns himself into the police to get out of his solitary confinement on his family estate.
+- In season 3, Billy Blim willingly turns himself into the police to get out of his solitary confinement on his family estate.
 The arresting couple turns out to be a male-female duo, and Billy induces the male into fighting with the female and takes advantage of the chaos to slip away.

 - Variation in Hogan's Heroes.
 The prisoners of Stalag 13 could escape at any time they want, but choose not to so that they can sabotage the German war effort

 - After an entire season of repeatedly pulling a Villain: Exit, Stage Left!, the Master is finally captured and imprisoned at the end of "The Daemons".
 In "The Sea Devils" the Doctor pays him a visit, finding that he's rather content and resigned to his certainly centuries of confinement... because, as he later finds out, he's got the entire prison staff working for him and is just biding his time before he unleashes the eponymous Monster of the Week.